Kount/kount.github.io/_docs/dc-faq.md

 #### Q: How to configure the Data Collector for Phone orders?
 Please see <a href='https://kount.github.io/docs/phonetoweb/'>Phone to Web Orders Submissions Page</a>

+#### Q: My site does not have any Content Security Policy (CSP) meta tags.
+Should I still add them?
+No.  If you do not already have CSP meta tags in place, you do not want to use this feature.
+This is only for sites who are using CSP tags already, or wish to add more security layers to their site.

+#### Q: I added the Content Security Policy (CSP) meta tag and now my site does not work properly.
+What do I need to do to fix this?
+This is likely due to your site not using meta tags prior to adding ours.
+Try removing the meta tag and re-testing (ensuring the Device Data Collector still works)

+#### Q: I added the Content Security Policy (CSP) meta tag, but the Device Data Collector no longer works.
+What do I need to do to fix this?
+Check that the domain name in the CSP settings matches the domain name in the javascript src attribute.
+The must be the same for things to work.
+Other common issues are missing quotes (single ) within the content value, or mis-spelled directives (such as 'unsafe-eval' or img-src).
+Also ensure there is a semi colon in between each directive.
+See the <a href='https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy'>MDN site</a> for more information.